Police, schools investigating Muskego racism allegations at basketball game

 Unwelcome environment

-Beloit families said the environment felt unsafe and unwelcome when they arrived at Friday’s game, which Muskego won 70-65.
+Beloit families said the environment felt unsafe and unwelcome when they arrived at Friday’s game.

 “I personally could feel the racist energy in the air,” Daniels said.
 “For those who are wondering how that’s possible, my response to that is that when you’ve lived with racism as long as we have, you can always tell when you’re in an environment that is not completely safe.”